After months in the works, the second location for one of Milwaukee’s most popular Walker’s Point hang-outs has opened its doors to the public.

 Of course, there are West Allis only specials too, including a Friday night fish fry (pictured above) featuring three generous pieces of wet-battered fried cod served with coleslaw, rye bread and cajun remoulade ($12.95), along with Saturday night fried chicken plates featuring a half chicken fried using the Rataczak family recipe served alongside fries, house slaw and cajun remoulade ($12.95).

 Camino West Allis is open Sunday through Thursday from 11 a.m. to 10 p.m. and Friday and Saturday from 11 a.m. until 11 p.m.
-Orders for carry-out can be placed online for pick-up
+Orders for carry-out can be placed online for pick-up.

 Lori is an avid cook whose accrual of condiments and spices is rivaled only by her cookbook collection.
-Her passion for the culinary industry was birthed while balancing A&W root beer mugs as a teenage carhop, fed by insatiable curiosity and fueled by the people whose stories entwine with each and every dish.
-She’s had the privilege of chronicling these tales via numerous media, including OnMilwaukee and in her book “Milwaukee Food.”
+Her passion for the culinary industry was birthed while balancing A&W root beer mugs as a teenage carhop, fed by insatiable curiosity and fueled by the people whose stories entwine with every dish.
+Lori is the author of two books: the "Wisconsin Field to Fork" cookbook and "Milwaukee Food".
 Her work has garnered journalism awards from entities including the Milwaukee Press Club.
+In 2024, Lori was honored with a "Top 20 Women in Hospitality to Watch" award by the Wisconsin Restaurant Association.

-When she’s not eating, photographing food, writing or recording the FoodCrush podcast, you’ll find Lori seeking out adventures with her husband Paul, traveling, cooking, reading, learning, snuggling with her cats and looking for ways to make a difference.
+When she’s not eating, photographing food, writing or planning for TV and radio spots, you’ll find Lori seeking out adventures with her husband Paul, traveling, cooking, reading, learning, snuggling with her cats and looking for ways to make a difference.